kathanjshah/Sudoku/README.md

 # Sudoku
 Making a sudoku solver by using backtracking algorithm.(Recursion)
+This directory contains two files:
+1. GUI.py
+2. solver.py

+To run the game simply run the GUI.py file from IDLE or the command line.